ljwoo94/ML-Real_Estate_Valuation/README.md

 # ML-Real_Estate_Valuation

-Real Estate Valuation prediction by using Kernel Ridge Regression model.
+Real Estate Valuation prediction by using Kernel Ridge Regression model.<br>
 A project to accomplish Assignment2 of Machine Learning course in Yonsei University

 Used Data Set: